naruto522ru/ss-rust-pkgbuild/README.md

 >git checkout source #Source version

+**Note:**
+It is best to move on tags because there will be a resulting result.
+For example, you are interested in 1.11.0 binary version.
+We look all tags:
+>git tag

+And we see that there is such a version
+Go to this commit.
+>git checkout v1.11.0-bin

+**Designation**:bin-binary; src-source version

 ### How exactly to collect the package?
 Depending on which the version you need on that branch and switch.